cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/basic_usage.md

 }
 ```

-#### JSON Generic Call
+### JSON Generic Call

-JSON mapping generic calls refer to the ability of users to construct JSON String request parameters or returns directly according to specifications, and Kitex will handle the Thrift encoding/decoding accordingly.
+JSON mapping generic calls refer to the ability of users to construct JSON String request parameters or returns directly according to specifications, and Kitex will handle encoding/decoding accordingly.

+#### Thrift

 Unlike the strict validation of field names and types in Map generic calls, JSON generic calls in Kitex transform user request parameters based on the given IDL, eliminating the need for users to specify explicit types, such as int32 or int64.